maxxiimo/the-front-end-manifesto/Foundation Styles.md

 >
 > - [Asset Pipeline for Dummies][Asset Pipeline]

-Just remember to precompile before you deploy to production:
+The only thing I'll add to this is just remember to precompile before you deploy to production:

     bundle exec rake assets:precompile

 For more details on asset pipeline compression follow these links:

-[CSS compression ][]
+- [CSS compression ][]
-[JavaScript Compression][JS Compression]
+- [JavaScript Compression][JS Compression]
-[Using Your Own Compressor][Generic Compressor]
+- [Using Your Own Compressor][Generic Compressor]

 ### What We've Done

 We started this chapter by setting up Compass and implementing the chapters [starter CSS][].
-That in and by itself is all you need to start a project off right in terms of foundation styles.
+That in and by itself is all you need to start a project off right - in terms of foundation styles.

 More important than simply cutting and pasting the stylesheets into your project though has been learning about CSS organization.
 In this chapter we learned about how our starter styles are organized, why, and how to keep it organized moving forward.

+With our starter styles in place, we then took the look at preprocessors in general, and frameworks that significantly cut down on our front end development time.

+Finally, we took a look at how Rails helps us optimize the styles we produce through compression and the asset pipeline.

+With all of this work we are more than ready to begin building an app.
+Our next chapters will focus on writing front end code based on mockups provided by designers, or just simply creating a look and feel from scratch, taking on the role of Information Architect.

 [starter CSS]:          https://github.com/maxxiimo/base-css
 [Foundation Markup]:    https://github.com/maxxiimo/the-front-end-manifesto/blob/master/Foundation%20Markup.md